 If you can’t do your current job online, you can also try to get some freelancing gigs you can do after work or on the weekends.
 Yes, you won’t have much leisure time.
 But if you really want to become a digital nomad you should be prepared to work long hours.

 These test runs help you to find out if you have to skills you need as a digital nomad and if this kind of work is something you could enjoy.
-Maybe you discover after two weeks that you hate working in front of the laptop all day.
+Maybe you discover after two weeks that you hate working in front of the laptop all day, you never know.

 How to Generate Income Online

-This is probably one of the things that you are interested in the most: How do I make money online when I want to become a digital nomad?
+This is probably one of the things that you are interested in the most: How do I make money online to become a digital nomad?
 Much to a surprise, it is not as complicated as you might think.
-But it’s definitely hard work (just in case I haven’t mentioned it before ;) )
+But it’s definitely hard work (just in case I haven’t mentioned that before ;) )

-There are three options how digital nomads can generate income as a:
+There are basically three options to generate income online: Being a

 - Corporate remote worker